Enlarging and Reducing Sculptures for Bronze Statues

 The modern approach: 3D scanning and digital scaling

-At our bronze foundry, we scan the original artwork using a 3D scanner.
+In our bronze foundry, we scan the original artwork with a 3D scanner.

-This scan produces a digital model that we refine, correct, and can then scale to any desired size.
-We then create a physical model using the material that best suits the sculpture’s size, complexity, and texture.
+This scan produces a digital model that we clean, correct, and then adjust to any desired scale.
+Afterwards, we produce a new physical model, using the material that best suits the size, complexity, and texture of the sculpture.

 Below is an overview of the most commonly used techniques.

-Ideal for: small figurines and sculptures with very fine details.
+Ideal for: small statues and sculptures with very fine details.

 SLA printing technology produces the most detailed and smooth prints, with minimal visible print lines.
-However, slight lines may still be visible on rounded shapes; we remove these manually by sanding, sandblasting, or applying a thin layer of spray filler and sanding it down again.
+However, slight lines may remain visible on rounded shapes; we manually remove these by sanding, sandblasting, or applying a thin layer of spray filler and sanding again.

 Advantages: